httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 DNS names normally just contain alphanumeric characters and hyphens ("-"), although they are allowed to contain any character {{?RFC1035, Section 3.1}}, including a comma.
-To prevent commas or other special characters in names leading to incorrect parsing, any URI Reserved Characters {{!RFC3986, Section 2.2}} as well as "%" that appear in names in this list MUST be percent-encoded as defined in {{!RFC3986, Section 2.1}}.
+To prevent commas or other special characters in names leading to incorrect parsing, any characters that appear in names in this list that do not belong to the set of URI Unreserved Characters {{!RFC3986, Section 2.3}} MUST be percent-encoded as defined in {{!RFC3986, Section 2.1}}.
-Double quote characters and backslash characters use the escaping defined in Structured Field Strings {{!STRUCTUREDFIELDS=RFC8941, Section 3.3.3}}.
-Any names that include characters not allowed in Structured Field Strings, such as newlines or tabs, MUST NOT be included in the list.

 For example, consider a proxy "proxy.example.net" that receives the following records when performing DNS resolution for the next hop "host.example.com":